stewart-lab/scRNAseq_library/README.md

   - `n_rank`: Lowest rank based on the log fold change to consider when annotating cell type (e.g. `10`)

 Please adjust the parameters as per your requirements.
 For additional details on each of these parameters, refer to the Seurat, Scran, SoupX documentation.
+Note: **Clustifyr** used to do automated annotation via provided marker list in addition to manual annotation.

 ### Output files